rstyczynski/CacheApp/README.md

 ## 1. Deploy CacheNodeSpring-1.0.0-SNAPSHOT.gar

-Use WebLogic tools or console to deploy CacheNodeSpring-1.0.0-SNAPSHOT.gar on Cache servers
+Use WebLogic tools or console to deploy CacheNodeSpring-1.0.0-SNAPSHOT.gar on storage enabled cache servers

 After deployment you should see lines similar to presented below in server's log.